arsip/bestguess/README.md

 make DESTDIR=/some/path install
 ```

+## Philosphy

+* **BestGuess and Hyperfine are tools, not oracles.**  Neither the tools nor their
+  makers know anything about the experiments you are doing.
+(Measuring
+  performance is an experiment.)
+  - You may be measuring cold start times, or you may be looking for the best
+    possible performance, which probably requires warmed-up caches, etc.
+  - The tool should not advise you to use warmup runs because we don't know what
+    you're trying to measure.
+The tool should run untimed warmup runs at your
+    direction.
+  - The tool should not automatically select and employ a shell to run your
+    experiment, nor estimate and substract the shell startup time.
+The tool
+    should give you a way to run your experiment using any shell, and to measure
+    that shell's startup time yourself.
+* **A tool like BestGuess should not get in your way.**
+  - We should provide measurements as accurately as possible,
+  - And collect the raw data, so that
+  - You can analyze the data in whatever way is appropriate.
+  - Though we can provide enough descriptive statistics to help you decide what
+    to measure and how.
+* **Descriptive statistics are important.**  They summarize the distribution of
+  measurements in a handful of numbers.
+  - A distribution of performance measurements, even if it contains a large
+    number of data points, is not likely to produce a normal distribution.
+  - The mean and standard deviation are not useful statistics
+    here.
+The median and inter-quartile range are more appropriate measures of
+    central tendency and spread.
+  - The best guess for what is a "typical" run time is the mode, at least for
+    unimodal distributions.
+  - There are no outliers.
+A long running time is just as valid a data point as
+    a short one.
+The proper way to deal with such "outliers" is not to rerun an
+    experiment until it does not produce any.
+Simply citing the median or mode
+    run time of the actual measurements collected will do.

 ## If you already use Hyperfine

 BestGuess does not support all of the options that Hyperfine does.
 And